mcasperson/UltimateDockerLauncher/README.md

 For example, UDL will save the contents of the environment variable `UDL_WRITEFILE[/etc/myapp/config.json]` to the file `/etc/myapp/config.json` during initialization.

+To write complex files, use an env var with the format `UDL_WRITEB64FILE[FILENAME]`, which decodes the base64 value assigned to it and writes it to a file.

 ## Manipulating files

 UDL understands a number of file formats, including: